sunng87/slacker/README.md

 **"Superman is a slacker."**

-slacker is a simple RPC framework designed for Clojure and created by clojure.
+slacker is a simple RPC framework designed for Clojure and created by Clojure.

 ## Features

+* Fast network infrastucture
 * Fast serialization based on Kryo (Text based serialization is also supported)
 * Security without additional policies
 * Transparent and non-invasive API